Why and how did we develop the Push-out Score™?

 The difficulty is that both the company (namely, the board) and the executive in question have motives not to reveal forced turnovers as such.
 Board and management are, within certain limits, not necessarily required to reveal the reason for a departure.
 Therefore, they will defend their own interests.

 The result is unsatisfactory for many stakeholders of the company, including investors, creditors, customers, employees and the public.
 They need to know what happened.
 And they have legitimate interests in learning what is going on.
 It also affects them.

 “People familiar with the matter” and “people familiar with the board’s thinking” may give additional (and alternative) facts or complex answers to simple questions to influence media coverage.
 They may provide valuable information.
 But anonymous sources that cannot be held liable for their statements must be considered with caution.
 They are not primarily committed to the truth.
 First and foremost, they follow their own (or their clients’) interest and may be inclined to give biased information.

 For academic researchers, a common categorization procedure is to use some variant of the Parrino (1997) algorithm to classify CEO turnover.
 This rule-based method allows a relatively rough classification: voluntary or forced.
 The risk of misclassification is relatively high.

-Some years ago, Daniel Schauber, a veteran business editor, started a research project to determine whether a new approach, inspired by the push and pull factors theory in migration research, would prove more fruitful.
+Some years ago, Daniel Schauber, a veteran financial journalist, started a research project to determine whether a new approach, inspired by the push and pull factors theory in migration research, would prove more fruitful.